The following information will assist students in completing first-year application files: Self-Reported Academic Record

 A portfolio, audition, or interview demonstrating artistic talent is required only for applicants to Mason Gross School of the Arts.
 Each department will contact applicants with their specific requirements

 The application essay is required for all first-year applicants and must be included in the space provided.
 Essays may not be sent separately.

 Extracurricular Activities: Back to Top

-Information about applicants' activities, employment, community service and other experiences, though not required, can enhance the application.
-If the student would like Rutgers to consider this information, it must be included in the application.
+Information about applicants' activities, employment, community service and other experiences, though not required, will enhance their applications.
+For Rutgers to consider this information, it must be included in the application.
 It cannot be sent separately.

 - The non-refundable application fee is $65.

-- Rutgers accepts the College Board Fee Waiver Form signed by the guidance counselor.
+- Rutgers accepts the College Board or ACT Fee Waiver form when signed by a counselor.